EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > A3: Why does Pintos implement strtok_r() but not strtok()?

+  * `strtok_r()` takes an extra parameter that allows you to save your position in the string, allowing it to be called on the same string by two threads or processes.

 > A4: In Pintos, the kernel separates commands into a executable name
 > and arguments.
 In Unix-like systems, the shell does this
 > separation.
 Identify at least two advantages of the Unix approach.

+  * One advantage to the Unix approach is there is less

 ### SYSTEM CALLS